sadhanavadrevu/DH110/interface-design/impression-test.md

 Okay.
 Which button would you be most likely to click on?

 #### Zach
-I wouldn't be most likely to click on the circular buttons on the far right.
+I would be most likely to click on the circular buttons on the far right.

 #### Sadhana Vadrevu
 Okay.
 Cool.
 Which font would you prefer to see on an app?